-Nevertheless, the General Shareholders' Meeting should not assume decisionmaking prerogatives or take initiatives that are within the board's jurisdiction, such as proposals for strategic business partnerships or settling conflicts with suppliers or customers, for example.
+Nevertheless, the General Shareholders' Meeting should not assume decisionmaking prerogatives or take initiatives that are within the board's jurisdiction, such as for instance proposals for strategic business partnerships or settling conflicts with suppliers or customers.

-It has always been the view of AFG that it is particularly important for management companies to develop voting policies which include criteria covering shareholder resolutions.
-This view was reaffirmed by French law, which now requires the exercise of voting rights attached to the securities held in the CIFs they manage in the exclusive interest of the fund holders of those securities, and also requires justification, should those rights not be exercised.
+AFG has always taken the view that it is particularly important for management companies to develop voting policies which include criteria covering shareholder resolutions.
+This view was reaffirmed by the legislator as French law, which now requires the exercise of voting rights attached to the securities held in the CIFs they manage in the exclusive interest of the fund holders of those securities, and also requires justification, should those rights not be exercised.